 - This line at the ending from one of Peter's classmates, Michelle.

 - Thor: Ragnarok:

 - When Hela has Thor pinned to the balcony; unarmed, wounded and overpowered, Thor has a vision of Odin with the revelation that defines his powers.
-"What are you, Thor?
-God of hammers?"
+"Are you Thor, god of hammers?"

-- Peter Parker's survival seemed to be a Foregone Conclusion, as two more Spider-Man movies had already been announced.
+- Peter Parker's survival from Thanos' aforementioned Badass Fingersnap that culled half the universe's population seemed to be a Foregone Conclusion, as two more Spider-Man movies had already been announced.
 But then...Peter: Mister Stark?
 I don't feel so good...

 - In Star Trek II: The Wrath of Khan, there are three, relatively close to one another.